Diamond sizes: carat weight and diamond shape

 Depending on the carat weight and the diamond shape, there is an infinite variety of diamond sizes.
 Diamond carat weight is used to for three different purposes: the actual weight of the diamond, as an indication of diamond sizes and to calculate the wholesale diamond prices using the price per carat value.
 Note that carat weight and diamond sizes do not increase proportionally.
-A 6 carat diamond is not three times larger than a 2 carat diamond.
-Measuring the table of the diamond, the diamond sizes for a 6 carat diamond and a 2 carat diamond are 11.7mm and 8.2mm respectively.
-However a 6.3 carat diamond and a 6.5 carat diamond will also differ in diamond sizes, albeit it only in the first decimal place.
+A 6-carat diamond is not three times larger than a 2 carat diamond.
+Measuring the table of the diamond, the diamond sizes for a 6-carat diamond and a 2-carat diamonds are 11.7mm and 8.2mm respectively.
+However, a 6.3-carat diamond and a 6.5 carat diamond will also differ in diamond sizes, albeit it only in the first decimal place.
 And this standardization of diamond sizes only applies to round diamonds.
 When you change the diamond shapes it becomes slightly more complicated.

 Use carat weight to determine budget, not diamond sizes